-The Drama Department will be offering Higher and Advanced Higher courses.
+The Drama Department will be offering the National 5 and Higher courses.

 These courses afford learners the opportunity to develop knowledge and understanding of Drama from the perspective of an Actor, Designer and Director.
 Within the course learners will devise original Drama in response to stimulus and develop play texts for performance.